Last Updated on October 29, 2022.

 - Meat by products, fats or other food components that are listed generically such as: meat and bone meal, poultry by products, animal proteins or animal fats.
 The best sources of protein are those that specifically list the type of meat and fat: chicken, chicken meal, etc.

-- Corn has recently become a highly controversial food component in dog, cat, hedgehog, and other pet diet.
+- Corn has recently become a highly controversial food component in dog, cat, hedgehog, and other pet diets.

 - Some believe corn has little or no nutritional value and is merely a filler in food and therefore should not be part of carnivore or insectivore diets.

-- Corn has also been a staple grain in human diets and its use are documented throughout history.
+- Corn has also been a staple grain in human diets and its use is documented throughout history.

 - The type and quality of corn, portion of the corn used, and how the corn is processed are all components that determine the actual nutritional value of the end product.

 - Fresh corn on the cob from a Farmer’s Market, canned corn, frozen corn, popcorn, microwave popcorn, corn syrup, corn oil, and cornmeal are all examples of different types of corn in our diet.
 It is obvious that sweet corn is going to have a completely different chemical make-up than cornmeal and corn syrup.